Trauma Cycle: How to Win Your Battle

 Denial

 If you can stay in denial for long enough, it can help protect you from becoming overwhelmed by the trauma.
-However, denial eventually leads to anger and aggression when reality begins to set in.
+But, denial eventually leads to anger and aggression when reality begins to set in.
 It’s important to remember that you are not responsible for the trauma and that you did not cause it.

 Grieving

 This phase is devoted to processing the emotions that trauma brought in.
-You may feel numb, scared, hopeless, or even the feeling of dissociation.
-You may also have flashbacks and nightmares.
+You feel numb, scared, hopeless, or even the feeling of dissociation.
+You also have flashbacks and nightmares.
 Grieving can last ceaselessly, and it’s important to remember that you are not alone in your experience.
 Seek support from your first responders and try to show relentless courage.

 Anger

-At this stage, you may feel frustrated, angry, or sad, thus increasing your blood pressure.
-Your thoughts will focus on why things happened to you and what you could have done differently.
-You may also be destructive, lash out at others, or develop addictions.
-There are chances that you may have experienced panic attacks at this stage.
+At this stage, you feel frustrated, angry, or sad, thus increasing your blood pressure.
+Your thoughts will focus on why things happened to you and what you have done differently.
+You also be destructive, lash out at others, or develop addictions.
+There are chances that you have experienced panic attacks at this stage.
 It’s important to remember that you are not responsible for the trauma.

 Reality sets in (Resolution)

 It is vital to know these stages and how they affect you.
 It will help you make the best possible decisions.
 Amid the psychological trauma cycle, it is crucial to seek support from family, friends, and professionals.
-By doing so, you can get through the process and emerge on the other side with relentless courage and more capable of dealing with future traumatic events.

 How to support yourself during the trauma cycle